 Of the downhill scoring criteria, stability at speed is the one most associated with weight.
 All else equal, heavier skis will be more stable than lighter ones.
 Construction attributes like materials, geometry, and assembly can affect stability, but not as much as weight does.
 For the weight, the TX 98 is as stable as we have ever tested.
 Opening it up on giant Chilean Volcano corn snow or Teton powder slopes was confidence inspiring and solid.
 We chose the 178 cm length for our test team (led by 5'10" 170# lead editor Jed Porter).
 For the fastest of skiing, we wish we had sized up for even greater stability; these "ski a little short" given the advertised length.
 Nonetheless, even these short feeling skis tracked true and parallel, adapting to different turn shapes and sizes with aplomb.

 The biggest and heaviest skis in our test, the Top Pick Black Crows Corvus Freebird, were predictably the most stable and smooth.
 Mass and girth make for more stable high-speed action, to a point.
 If the Kastle is a benchmark, we could ride 120% on the Corvus.
 The Dynafit Beast 98 is also a heavier smooth operator.
 Our entire test team preferred the stability of the Beast to that of the Kastle.
 The next echelon of stability held the Kastle and a few competitors.
 The relatively heavy Black Diamond Route 95 suffered from a soft feeling tail but made up for it a little bit with mass.
 The Volkl VTA 98 charged harder than the Kastle in good powder but suffered a little more when it got choppy or firm.
 All the other skis in our test were in a different, lower league than the Kastle.
 The even lighter and much less expensive Blizzard Zero G 95 transcends its numbers to approach (but not match) the stability of the Kastle and the Volkl.
+In great powder snow the tested Black Diamond Helio was a little more stable than the Kastle.
+In funky snow and firm stuff, the Kastle edges back ahead.

 We put in a full season of testing on the TX 98.
 To really dedicated backcountry skiers, that means skiing some bad and hard snow.
 If you are a powder snob, you will either burn tens of thousands of dollars in jet fuel chasing storms around the world or ski a season measured in weeks not months.
 We love to ski.
 We prefer to not even stop skiing, instead riding whatever the mountains hand us.
 Our backcountry skis, then, need to work on all sorts of surfaces, including ice.
 We skied the Grand Teton in bullet-proof, unsoftened corn snow on the TX 98.
 We snowplowed, sideslipped and railed a couple thousand feet of the Chilean side of Volcan Lanin, on blue ice and in a whiteout.
 We got some firm snow, to put it mildly.
 The super damp construction, torsional rigidity, and moderate width combine to make these big mountain, rock hard, scratch-to-win machines.
 They aren't quite a firm snow specialist, but they grab well enough to "enjoy" those hard turns up high.
 The edge grip is smooth and even.
 We had no issues with any part of the ski's length grabbing more than others.
 This is a tall order.